Packed voters and cracked voters: Packed and cracked voters

-With the universe of possible transitions now identified, we are now ready to explore which Orange voters should be identified as having been packed or cracked.
+With the universe of possible transitions now identified, we are now ready to explore which Dark-green voters should be identified as having been packed or cracked.
 We first consider those transitions that do not correspond to any form of packing or cracking.
-Four of the transitions are completely uninteresting: A voter starts and ends in a district with the same level of Orange Party support.
+Four of the transitions are completely uninteresting: A voter starts and ends in a district with the same level of Dark-green Party support.
 These are indicated in Figure~\ref{fig:trans-table} by the grayed-out squares.
-Next we note that there are a number of redundancies when a voter transitions from a majority-Orange district to a minority-Orange district or vice versa.
-For example, it does not make sense for our purposes to distinguish a voter transitioning from a majority-Orange district to a Low-Orange district from a voter transitioning from a majority-Orange district to a Very Low-Orange district.
+Next we note that there are a number of redundancies when a voter transitions from a majority Dark-green district to a minority Dark-green district or vice versa.
+For example, it does not make sense for our purposes to distinguish a voter transitioning from a majority Dark-green district to a Low Dark-green district from a voter transitioning from a majority Dark-green district to a Very Low Dark-green district.
 These redundancies are indicated in Figure~\ref{fig:trans-table} by the $2 \times 2$ squares.
-For the lower left square, the voter transitions from a district in which the Orange Party candidate loses to one in which she wins; it is hard to see how this voter could be construed as having been packed or cracked.
+For the lower left square, the voter transitions from a district in which the Dark-green Party candidate loses to one in which she wins; it is hard to see how this voter could be construed as having been packed or cracked.

-The final two blank squares in Figure~\ref{fig:trans-table} correspond to transitioning from a Very High-Orange district to a High-Orange district or from Very Low-Orange district to Low-Orange district.
-It is hard to interpret either as a harm to the voter.
-In both cases, he remains in the same type of district in which he started --- either the Orange Party candidate wins or she doesn't.
+The final two blank squares in Figure~\ref{fig:trans-table} correspond to transitioning from a Very High Dark-green district to a High Dark-green district or from Very Low Dark-green district to Low Dark-green district.
+It is hard to interpret either as a harm to the voter as an individual.
+In both cases, he remains in the same type of district in which he started --- either the Dark-green Party candidate wins or she doesn't.
 And in each case, the voter's vote is, if anything, \emph{more} likely to be consequential.
-In the Very High-to-High case, the Orange support in the district is lessened and the given voter's support can be viewed as even more important than before.
-In the Very Low-to-Low case, the Orange candidate still loses, but had things been slightly different, perhaps the given voter's vote would have been the one to push the Orange candidate to victory.
-Irrespective of how efficiently or inefficiently the Orange Party's votes are being utilized in this district, the individual voter certainly shouldn't feel that his support is less valuable in $\dplan$ than in $\aplan$.
+In the Very High-to-High case, the Dark-green support in the district is lessened and the given voter's support can be viewed as even more important than before.
+In the Very Low-to-Low case, the Dark-green candidate still loses, but had things been slightly different, perhaps the given voter's vote would have been the one to push the Dark-green candidate to victory.
+Irrespective of how efficiently or inefficiently the Dark-green Party's votes are being utilized in this district, the individual voter certainly shouldn't feel that his support is less valuable in $\dplan$ than in $\aplan$.